896ma/Flask_REST-API/flask_restful/readme.md

-Flask   API   to  display a  message to the browser and do  mathematical computations    in the browser
+Flask   API   to  display a  message to the browser and do  mathematical computations    in the brow